brianspiering/quotes_from_others/README.md

 "Perfectionism is the purest form of procrastination."
 — Lanny Bassham

+"An invention has to make sense in the world in which it is finished, not the world in which it is started."
+- Ray Kurzweil

 "The master has failed more times than the beginner has even tried."
 — Tim Notke